You can create a credit balance by using overpayments or by transferring a negative invoice balance.

-To create a credit balance using a negative invoice balance:
+To create a credit balance using a negative invoice balance, complete the following steps:

-- View an invoice with a negative balance.
+- Navigate to Billing > Invoices to find the target invoice with a negative balance.

 This example describes how to create a partial service credit for your customers.
 For example, if your website is down for some reason, you can give your customers a credit for each day of the downtime.

 - Create a rate plan charge for a "Service Credit."
 This can be in its own product or in an existing product.

 - Create a negative one-time charge for the "Credit."
 For this case, you might want to create a per unit charge that is -$X per day or a flat fee.
 Note that the actual amounts can be changed in the next step.

 - Add the Service Credit rate plan to the subscription on the accounts you want to credit.
 At this time, you can change the amount or quantity.

 - Either wait for the next billing cycle to pick up the credit or generate an invoice immediately.
 If you want the credit applied to the next bill, the best practice is to generate it on the next normally scheduled invoice.
 This is the more streamlined approach.